phseba/FloydWarshallAlgorithm2PhilipSeba/README.md

 The "FloydWarshallAlgorithmPhilipSeba" is a code containing a recursive solution to the Floyd's algorithm\
 provided in the University of Liverpool's module CSCK541 "Software Development in Practice Jan 2023 A" as programming practice.

-THe code includes a performance test.
+The code includes a performance test.

 Programming language is as Python 3.
 The code was written using an PyCharm IDE.